AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 ![](assets/filter-services-ios.png)

-* If any of your active push notification service uses the **Certificate-based authentication** mode, your current implementations should be reviewed and moved to a **Token-based authentication** mode as described below.
+* If any of your active push notification service uses the **Certificate-based authentication** mode (.p12), your current implementations should be reviewed and moved to a **Token-based authentication** mode (.p8) as described below.

 * If your setup exclusively uses the **Token-based authentication** mode for iOS push notifications, then your implementation is already up-to-date and no further action will be required on your part.